 -f Force the sync.
 Perforce performs the sync even if the client workspace already has the file at the specified revision.
 If the file is writable, it is overwritten.
 This flag does not affect open files, but it does override the noclobber client option. -n Display the results of the sync without actually performing the sync.
 This lets you make sure that the sync does what you think it does before you do it. -k Keep existing workspace files; update the have list without updating the client workspace.
-Use p4 sync -k only when you need to update the have list to match the actual state of the client workspace. g-opts See the Global Options section.
+Use p4 sync -k only when you need to update the have list to match the actual state of the client workspace. -p Populate a client workspace, but do not update the have list.
+Any file that is already synced or opened is bypassed with a warning message.
+This option is typically used for workspaces used in processes (such as certain build or publication environments) where there is no need to track the state of the workspace after it has first been synced. g-opts See the Global Options section.